 When I know I’m going to have a busy week or month, I cook up a big batch of tomato sauce that I can use as an ingredient for making pasta, eggplant Parmigiana, and meatballs with tomato sauce.

 As soon as the sauce is done cooking, I transfer it to airtight containers, let it cool down for about an hour, and store it in the freezer.
 To thaw my homemade tomato sauce, I transfer it from the freezer to the fridge the night before I plan to cook with it.

 The Bottom Line

-The jarred pasta sauce that grocery stores carry comes already cooked.
-So, whenever you feel like making a quick pasta dish at home, there’s no need to cook it.
+The pasta sauce in the jars available in supermarkets is already cooked.
+So if you want to make a quick pasta dish at home, you don’t really have to cook it.

 To reheat store-bought pasta sauce, let it simmer slowly in a pan over medium-low heat for 10 minutes.
 To enhance its flavor, try one of the techniques I have described in this post.You've voted for this post